heavenblade/Parser_Project/readme.md

-# Parsers in Python Project - by Amatori Matteo
+# Parsers in Python Project

 Hello world!
 My name is Amatori Matteo and this project was born after I successfully passed my exam of Formal Languages and Compilers in January 2018.